jonhadfield/easeprobe/docs/Deployment.md

 helm install [RELEASE_NAME] easeprobe/easeprobe
 ```
 > **Note**:
-  > Persistence for EaseProbe using Helm is not enabled by default, you must enable it for production environment, refer to [Helm README](../helm/easeprobe/README.md#parameters) for more details.
+  > Persistence for GuardianProbe using Helm is not enabled by default, you must enable it for production environment, refer to [Helm README](../helm/easeprobe/README.md#parameters) for more details.

 **Uninstall**
 ```